2025 Edition

 To calculate the Personal income tax to pay if you have an LLC, you must apply the established sections according to the income level.
 These sections vary depending on the CCAA in which the owner of the LLC resides in Spain, so it is important to consult the regulations of each one. 📋

-Let's look at an example with the tax brackets for Spain in 2024 in Catalonia.
-Let's say you invoice €50,000 and have €10,000 in deductible expenses.
-Then, you have €40,000 in profits left at the end of the year and you will pay tax on that amount.
-To do this, we will apply the brackets in the following table:
+Let's see an example with the sections of Spain in 2025 in CataloniaLet's say you have a turnover of €50,000 and €10,000 in deductible expenses.
+You then have €40,000 in profit at the end of the year, and you'll pay tax on that amount.
+To do this, we'll apply the brackets in the following table:

 Personal income tax sections 2024 | State type | Autonomous type | Total type |